What does NeuroGuides do?

 We are serving others to make an investment to secure a unique, bright future in a neurodiverse culture.

 We are headquartered in Olympia, Washington and go wherever we are needed to serve autistic persons and their families.
 We are able to serve clients remotely through the use of video conferencing apps like Skype, Google Hangouts or FaceTime.
 If you’re concerned about our ability to provide services for your location, please contact us for more information.

 If you are looking for a public speaker for your organization, business, corporate entity, or educational institution, contact us to inquire about pricing, rates, and availability.
 Currently, we’re providing training on neurodiversity, building inclusive workplaces with several Fortune 500 companies, and governmental entities.
 We would be delighted to come to share our vision for building a culture of true neurodiversity for your business or organization.

 We started off with a force of one– NeuroGuides CEO and Chief Guide, J. David Hall.

-J. David Hall is a Dad to three autistic people, and he drives our NeuroGuides mobile, traveling to meet autistic clients wherever they are.
+J. David Hall is a Dad to three autistic persons, and he drives our NeuroGuides mobile, traveling to meet autistic clients wherever they are.

 With well-trained volunteers, future staff to deal with our growing number of clients worldwide, the contributors of our partner organization at The Aspergian, and allies far and wide, we are starting a movement with the end goal being a future culture of true neurodiversity established in all communities.

-As we work with and train others in businesses, we also recruit Life Guides within organizations to bring about greater impact in their own spaces.
+As we work with and train others in businesses, we also recruit Life Guides within organizations to transform their own workplace cultures.